erezgeva/libptpmgmt/README.md

 The library is written in C++ and provides a C wrapper.
 A notice regarding memory:
 The classes wrappers, provide a `free` callback which free any memory allocated by the wrapper itself.
-With one exception: the functions `ptpmgmt_json_msg2json` and `ptpmgmt_json_tlv2json` allocate string, which you need to free, in your application!
 You need to release any memory allocated on your application, as the library and the wrappers do **not** free them!
 As C do not provides namespaces, all global functions and global structures